Demystifying AI for the rest of us

 Temperature controls how the model samples from these probabilities.

-- Temperature = 0: Always pick the highest probability token.
-Almost deterministic - same input usually produces very similar output.
+• Temperature = 0: Always pick the highest probability token.
+This is almost deterministic, since the same input usually produces very similar output.
 Good for factual questions where consistency matters.

-- Temperature = 1: Sample fully proportional to the probabilities.
-More creative, more surprising, occasionally odd.
+• Temperature = 1: Sample fully proportional to the probabilities.
+The output is more creative, more surprising, and occasionally odd.
 Good for brainstorming and creative writing.

-This is why you can ask the same question twice and get different answers.
-It's not a bug, it's by design.
+This is why you can ask the same question twice and get different answers; it's not a bug, but rather by design.
 Randomness is built into how the system chooses words.

 Patterns, not principles

-Here's where it gets interesting: LLMs learned from text that describe experiences, not from experiences themselves.
-They've read millions of descriptions of what good writing looks like, what helpful answers sound like, how conversations flow.
-But they never felt the pain of touching a hot stove or the awkwardness of saying the wrong thing.
+Where it gets particularly interesting is in the source of the model's learning: LLMs learned from text that describes experiences, not from experiences themselves.
+They've read millions of descriptions of what good writing looks like, what helpful answers sound like, and how conversations flow.
+However, they've never felt the pain of touching a hot stove or the awkwardness of saying the wrong thing.

-Newer multimodal models (ones that process text, images, audio, and video together - like when you upload a screenshot to an AI chat) are a huge improvement.
-The word "cat" gets connected to visual features and actual sounds, not just text (but still fundamentally pattern matching on these data).
-This is why today's models understand context that would've stumped earlier ones.
-Still, watching and listening to recordings of the world isn't the same as living in it.
-LLMs observe artifacts of experience, not experience itself.
+Newer multimodal models (ones that process text, images, audio, and video together, like when you upload a screenshot to an AI chat) are a significant improvement on this front.
+The word "cat" gets connected to visual features and actual sounds rather than just text, although this is still fundamentally pattern matching on those data.
+Consequently, today's models understand context that would've stumped earlier ones.
+Nevertheless, watching and listening to recordings of the world isn't the same as living in it; LLMs observe the artifacts of experience, not experience itself.

-This matters practically: LLMs excel at tasks that look like what they've seen before, but they struggle with novel situations.
-Ask one to add two very large numbers and it might botch it - it learned what arithmetic looks like, not how to actually compute.
+This matters practically, since LLMs excel at tasks that look like what they've seen before, but they struggle with novel situations.
+Ask one to add two very large numbers and it might botch it, because it learned what arithmetic looks like, not how to actually compute.

-But tools only help when the model knows to use them.
-And we can't feasibly create tools to patch every limitation, since this would lead to an infinite amount of specialized tools for infinitely many edge cases (if we could systematically cover every gap with a tool, we'd have solved AGI by now).
+However, tools only help when the model knows to use them.
+We also can't feasibly create tools to patch every limitation, since this would lead to an infinite number of specialised tools for infinitely many edge cases (if we could systematically cover every gap with a tool, we'd have solved AGI by now).
 Hence, our job is to bring the principles.
-Judgment calls, novel situations, knowing which patterns even apply - that's on us.
-The model provides the patterns and we provide the principles.
+Judgement calls, novel situations, and knowing which patterns even apply are on us.
+The model provides the patterns, and we provide the principles.

 The illusion of "memory"

-LLMs today are stateless: they don't remember previous conversations, and each message is processed independently without any context from previous sessions.
+Another fact that often surprises people is that there is no actual memory in a conversation with LLMs.
+Today's LLMs are stateless, which means they don't remember previous conversations, and each message is processed independently without any context from previous sessions.

 When you send a message, here's what actually happens: